-What is the best salt dough recipe?
+Everyone loves salt dough crafts.
+It’s inexpensive, fun and non-toxic to work with for kids and family, especially around holiday time.
+So, what is the best easy salt dough recipe?
 Why does my salt dough puff up when baked?
 Is it better to bake or air dry salt dough?
 What’s best to seal salt dough?

 These were the questions many of us had when creating our first salt dough projects.
 So I decided to test 4 most popular recipes, different baking temperatures and techniques to find the best salt dough recipe that is most durable and easy to work with.

 Today I am going to share all my findings with you, plus some beautiful salt dough Christmas crafts and decoration ideas to make!

 * Some resources in article are affiliate links.
 Full disclosure here .